cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

   C[<code>NewAlgorithm</code>] -.-> I[<code>AlgorithmInterface</code>]
 ```

-🚨 So we really care about interface inheritance because it **enables this form of abstract software design**, which is also known as **O**bject **O**riented **P**rogramming, or **OOP**!
+🚨 So we really care about inheritance because it **enables this form of abstract software design**, which is also known as **O**bject **O**riented **P**rogramming, or **OOP**!
 And in the remainder of today's lecture we'll see **how** inheritance enables this design through **dynamic polymorphism**.

 Now, those of you who were careful to follow the [lectures on templates in this course](templates_why.md) might get a feeling that something similar should be possible to achieve using templates too.
 After all, we did look at how we could replace an algorithm using a template strategy.
 And you _are_ right!
-We _can_ do it with templates **at compiler time** but **not at runtime**.
+We _can_ do it with templates **at compile time** but **not at runtime**.
 Depending on our goals this might be more or less suitable for our needs.

 So now with the gist of what we need inheritance for out of the way, let's see a more concrete example and dive into more details!

 ### Concrete example of dependency inversion
-Imagine that our `Thing` class is actually a `GrayscaleImage` that represents its pixel values a [`std::vector`](more_useful_types.md) of `std::uint8` intensities.
-For the sake of this example, it also has a constructor and a `Save` method that both make use of some other class `JpegIo`, in place of the `Algorithm` class we used before, that allows us to read and write data in JPEG format.
-This `GrayscaleImage` class is not very useful but it will be enough for us to showcase the dependency inversion principle all the same.
+Imagine that our `Thing` class is actually a `GrayscaleImage` that represents its pixel values as a [`std::vector`](more_useful_types.md) of `std::uint8` intensities.
+For the sake of this example, it also has a constructor and a `Save` method that both make use of another class `JpegIo`, in place of the `Algorithm` class we used before, that allows us to read and write image-like data in JPEG image format.
+This `GrayscaleImage` class is not very useful and we'll leave out most of the details but it will be enough for us to showcase the dependency inversion principle all the same.
 <!--
 `CPP_SETUP_START`
 #include <vector>